Don’t Buy Office Furniture Without a Workplace Risk Assessment

 b.
 Absenteeism & Musculoskeletal Disorders

-According to the World Health Organization, musculoskeletal conditions are the leading contributor to disability globally.
+According to the World Health Organisation, musculoskeletal conditions are the leading contributor to disability globally.
 Back pain in the office, neck strain and repetitive strain injuries increase:

 • Sick leave